clarkgrubb/data-tools/doc/TOUR.md

     1.5
     2

-The `seq` is useful in conjunction with the shell for loop.
+The `seq` is useful in conjunction with a shell for loop.
 This will create a hundred empty files:

     $ for i in $(seq -w 1 100); do touch foo.$i; done

-It is also useful to at times to be able to iterate through a sequence of dates.
+It is also useful at times to be able to iterate through a sequence of dates.
 The *data tools* provide `date-seq` for this.
 For example, suppose that you wanted to fetch a set of URLs which contained a date:

     $ for date in $(date-seq --format='%Y/%m/%d' 20130101 20130131)
     > do mkdir -p $date